department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 **Note:** The count of consecutive hospitalization days begins when you're transported to the hospital, includes the day of admission, continues through subsequent transfers from one hospital to another, and includes the day of discharge.

 **Definition of a hospital:** an inpatient facility accredited as a hospital under the Hospital Accreditation Program of the Joint Commission on Accreditation of Healthcare Organizations.
-This includes Combat Support Hospitals, Air Force Theater Hospitals and Navy Hospital Ships. </br>
+This includes Combat Support Hospitals, Air Force Theater Hospitals, and Navy Hospital Ships. </br>

 Hospital does not include a nursing home.
-Neither does it include an institution, or part of one, which: (1) is used mainly as a place for convalescence, rest, nursing care or for the aged; or (2) furnishes mainly homelike or Custodial Care, or training in the routines of daily living; or (3) is for residential or domiciliary living; or (4) is mainly a school.
+Neither does it include an institution, or part of one, which: (1) is used mainly as a place for convalescence, rest, nursing care, or for the aged; or (2) furnishes mainly homelike or Custodial Care, or training in the routines of daily living; or (3) is for residential or domiciliary living; or (4) is mainly a school.

 </div>
 </li>